MuazAlradi/HVLMCLD-VAD/README.md

 The official implementation for **HVLMCLD-VAD: Hierarchical Vision-Language Model with Comprehensive Language Description for Video Anomaly Detection**.

-📄 Submitted to *Pattern Recognition, 2025*
+📄 Submitted to *Knowledge-Based Systems, 2025*

 ## HVLMCLD-VAD Framework